Francization of Brussels: Francization of immigrants and expatriates

-Out of all immigrant groups, Moroccan immigrants in Belgium used French the most, which gained increasing importance alongside Berber and Moroccan Arabic in their already bilingual community.
-The Turks held on to their own language, although French also gained importance in their community.
-Dutch struggled to take hold in these two migrant groups.
+Out of all immigrant groups, Moroccan immigrants in Belgium most used French, which gained importance alongside Berber and Moroccan Arabic in their already bilingual community.
+The Turks maintained their own language, although French also gained importance in their community.
+Dutch struggled to take root among these two migrant groups.
 Children from these communities attended (and often continue to attend) French-language education, and used French in their circles of friends and at home.
-This evolution is also seen with Portuguese, Spanish, and Italian migrants, who easily adopted French due to its similarity to other Romance languages that many already spoke.
-The northern Europeans, who are not nearly as numerous and came mainly after the 1980s, make more use of their own languages, such as English and German.
+This evolution is also seen with Portuguese, Spanish, and Italian migrants, who easily adopted French due to its similarity to other Romance languages that they already spoke.
+Northern European immigrants, who are not nearly as numerous and who have come mainly after the 1980s, make more use of their own languages, such as English and German.
 When these northern Europeans married French speakers, the language spoken at home often became French.
 In these groups, the long-term effects and trends of language shift are difficult to determine.

 Brussels' multicultural and multiethnic character has widened the language situation beyond merely considering Dutch and French.
 Dutch is patently less well represented than French in the monolingual population.
 Out of 74 selected Dutch speakers, only two were found to be monolingual, approximately nine times fewer than in the French-speaking population.
 Out of the inhabitants of Brussels-Capital region with foreign nationality, in 2000, 3% spoke exclusively Dutch at home, compared to 9% who spoke exclusively French.
 In addition, 16% spoke another language in addition to French at home.

 Japanese people residing in Brussels generally encounter the French language at work.
 All of the schooling options for Japanese national children provide French education, and Marie Conte-Helm, author of The Japanese and Europe, wrote that "French language education thus becomes, to a greater or a lesser degree, a normal part" of the everyday lives in Japanese expatriates.